-Getting drunk will impair your reaction time and judgement, which can lead to you or someone else getting injured (1, 2).
+Getting drunk will impair your reaction time and judgment, which can lead to you or someone else getting injured (1, 2).
 Too much alcohol can also leave you feeling sick in the moment or with a hangover the next day.
 And if your drinking has been extreme, you could even end up in hospital with alcohol poisoning (3).
-The best way to avoid these consequences of drinking is to make sure you do not exceed the levels recommended in official drinking guidelines and to avoid drinking altogether if you are driving or engaging in any potentially risky behaviour.
+The best way to avoid these consequences of drinking is to make sure you do not exceed the levels recommended in official drinking guidelines and to avoid drinking altogether if you are driving or engaging in any potentially risky behavior.

 Drinking and your body

 Although the impact of drinking does vary between adults, and for some it’s best not to drink at all, there are facts you can keep in mind.

 When people drink too much, the short-term consequences aren't pleasant

 Drinking can be harmful to your health and has different effects on various organs

 a.
 Negative health impact of excessive drinking

 Many studies have shown that people who drink heavily on a regular basis are likely to develop various illnesses over time, including liver disease (4, 5), high blood pressure (6, 7), heart disease (8) and some types of cancer (9-11).
 Research studies have also found an association between light to moderate drinking and the risk of breast cancer for women (11-13).

 The impact that drinking alcohol may have on your health involves factors other than the amount you drink – like your family history, genetics and lifestyle.
 However, there’s no question that drinking excessively will have a negative impact on your health, regardless of these factors.
 And it can also affect your mental and emotional health, not only your physical wellbeing.
 If you have questions about how your drinking may be affecting your health, it’s best to consult a health professional for guidance.